scanoss/decoration-services-docs/source/tools/provenance.rst

-SCANOSS Provenance service
+SCANOSS Provenance dataset
 ==========================

 The SCANOSS Provenance provides information about the location of the contribuitors of a project of the user's choice.

 .. note::
+    This dataset
-    This service is only available to premium users (Shared or Dedicated SaaS and On-Premises).
+ is only available to premium users (Shared or Dedicated SaaS and On-Premises).

-Ways to consume this service
+Ways to consume this dataset
 ----------------------------

-There are multiple ways to consume this service, one of which is throught the use of `scanoss-py <https://github.com/scanoss/scanoss.py>`_ the SCANOSS Python CLI.
+There are multiple ways to consume this dataset, one of which is throught the use of `scanoss-py <https://github.com/scanoss/scanoss.py>`_ the SCANOSS Python CLI.

-To consume the Provenance service from scanoss-py, you would need to run the following command:
+To consume the Provenance dataset from scanoss-py, you would need to run the following command:

 .. code-block:: bash